Skip to content

 Inbound mesh messages arrive in context as <channel source="cotal" from="bob" kind="dm" …>…</channel>: each meta key a tag attribute the agent can read for routing.

-Peer messages land in the connector’s inbox from durable JetStream consumers (SPEC §8), so a message sent while the agent is busy or offline waits on the stream instead of being lost.
+Durable deliveries land in the connector’s inbox from JetStream consumers (SPEC §8); live channel traffic can instead arrive through an at-most-once core subscription.
+A durable message sent while the agent is busy or offline waits on the stream.
 Two things move a message from inbox to model; one delivers, the other only wakes:

 Two priority tiers.
 A directed message (DM, anycast, or a channel message that @mentions us) always nudges.
 Ambient channel chatter does not nudge mid-turn; it accumulates, and the Stop → idle transition fires one batch nudge so the backlog drains together.